 But there is a reason that the rightly esteemed Liberty Fund published The Southern Essays of Richard M. Weaver, and a John C. Calhoun [!] anthology called Union and Liberty.

 Tom Woods didn’t do that.
 Liberty Fund did.

-If I really am what they pretend I am, it would seem at least anomalous that I’d be published by Columbia University Press, Basic Books, Rowman & Littlefield, and Random House, or endorsed by so many leading libertarians, or enjoy such a large audience.
+If I really am what they pretend I am, it would seem at least anomalous that I’d be published by Columbia University Press, Basic Books, Rowman & Littlefield, and Random House, or endorsed by so many leading libertarians, or enjoy such a large audience, or indeed be awarded the Hayek Lifetime Achievement Award (an honor bestowed on such luminaries as Deirdre McCloskey, Peter Thiel, and Arthur Laffer) by the Austrian Economics Center and the Hayek Institute in Vienna.
 This is not generally true of the kind of person they are accusing me of being.

 If so many libertarians appreciate and defend me, moreover, and I’m actually a terrible person, then the libertarian movement couldn’t really be worth defending, could it?